ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         savePlaceReply = 0;
     }

 Note that to save an already *existing* place, the QPlace::placeId() must be filled in with the correct identifier.
 Otherwise a new place will be created if empty or the wrong place overwritten if the identifier is incorrect.

 When a place is saved, the QPlaceManager may emit QPlaceManager::placedAdded() or QPlaceManager::placeUpdated() signals.
 However whether a manager does so or not is provider specific, managers accessing places from a web service will typically not emit these signals while managers accessing places locally stored generally will.

-.. rubric:: Caveats
-   :name: caveats

 The Places API is currently designed for only saving *core* details.
 Saving rich content like images and reviews or details like supplier and rating is not a supported use case.
 Typically a manager will generally ignore these fields upon save and may produce a warning message if they are populated.

 The Places API only supports saving of the following *core details*: